 19 miles from Ao Chalong

-This mere indentation in the headland affords shelter for one or two boats.
+This mere indentation in the headland at Waterfall Bay affords shelter for one or two boats.
 Anchor in about 15-20 metres on a sandy bottom with scattered coral in front of the residential villas.
 In the corner of the bay you’ll find a spring which is accessible by dinghy – bring your jerry cans.
 However, the spring often dries up by the end of the dry season, so don’t rely on it.